Electronic waste recycling

 Where does it go?

-The e-waste dropped off to Wastebusters is sent to E-Cycle for processing.
-Some items will be refurbished or recycled (cabling, metals, unleaded glass) will be refurbished or recycled there.
-Other materials are sent off-shore (circuit boards, cartridges, batteries and plastic), because there is no option to do it in New Zealand.
+The e-waste dropped off to Wastebusters is sent to E-Cycle to be dismantled and separated into component or material categories.
+Some items (cabling, metals, unleaded glass) will be refurbished or recycled there.
+Other materials are sent off-shore (circuit boards, cartridges, batteries and plastic), because there is no option to process them in New Zealand.

 Wastebusters has been advocating for product stewardship for e-waste for years and we’re stoked that in 2020 it was declared a priority product for regulated product stewardship.
 We are looking forward to the computer and TV industry taking responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
 Until that happens, we will continue to do everything we can to keep electronic waste out of the landfill.